albert752/TCGI-Practice-Memos/P1/memo_P1.md

 		populated by the length of the LLC frame.
 If we add the length of the message (12 bytes) plus the Control field and both SAPs, it results to a value of 15, the same as the one on the parameter length.

+### Section 2
+To reproduce the descrived scenario, we have to run two servers on Alice and then two clients, one on Bob and the other on Carla.
+Other configurations fail to work because is the client who starts the comunication.
+If we run multiple cients in one machine, once we send a message using one of them, we lose the hability to interface with the others.

+We could also specify diferent SAPs for each server but it wouldi yield problems that I don't know how to solve yet

+### Section 3

 ## Author